greyscaled/markdownlint-rule-title-case-style/README.md

 # `markdownlint-rule-title-case-style`

 Enforces case style in titles.

-Presently, the rule can:
+## Features

 - enforce title or sentence case
-- ignore a list of words (example words that should be capitalized)
+- ignore specified words
 - ignore leading lists (example: `### 1.
 Some heading`)
 - ignore ending punctuation and commas

-This tool is in an early stage and any other desired cases are welcomed as issues or pull requests.
+This tool is in an early stage.
+Bug reports and feature requests are encouraged.
 For more information see [CONTRIBUTING].

 ## Usage